 - U.S. Judge William E. Anderson

-This latest Chapter 7 bankruptcy filing by current Orlando Florida based author, medium, and claimed "police psychic" detective Noreen Renier follows her Chapter 7 filing nine years earlier.
+This Chapter 7 bankruptcy filing claimed "police psychic" follows her Chapter 7 filing nine years earlier.
 It also follows a string of six federal judges all ruling against her across four federal courts from 2006 to 2012.

-Federal court granted subpoenas on behalf of one creditor owed more than $42,000.00 from Noreen Renier also uncovered many unreported payments made from TV series producers to Noreen Renier.
+Federal court granted subpoenas on behalf of one creditor (John Merrell) owed over $40,000 also uncovered many unreported payments made from TV series producers to Noreen Renier.

-Noreen Renier declared her most recent bankruptcy in the U.S. Bankruptcy Court for the Western District of Virginia, Lynchburg Division on August 28, 2007.
+Noreen Renier declared one (but not her first) bankruptcy in the U.S. Bankruptcy Court for the Western District of Virginia, Lynchburg Division on August 28, 2007.

 Subpoenas allowed by the U.S. Bankruptcy Court provided thousands of banking, brokerage, and business transactions across hundreds of documents.
 And those materials quickly made it evident that her original income filings to the U.S. Bankruptcy Court were far from accurate.

-In addition, on her Means-Test, which she has never amended, the debtor indicates that her monthly income was $484 (her social security was a minimum of $559 per month, which is not even included in her gross income above), and that she was suffering an $850 loss each month on her business.
+In addition, on her Means-Test, which Renier never amended, Noreen Renier as the debtor indicated that her monthly income was $484 (her social security was a minimum of $559 per month, which is not even included in her gross income above), and that she was suffering an $850 loss each month on her business.
 She had to know that, on average, for the months preceding her bankruptcy that was not true."

 Additionally its noted that "The Debtor provided information about seven (7) accounts in her bankruptcy petition: four accounts at Wachovia Bank in Charlottesville, two retirement accounts (American Funds and Evergreen Investments), and a closed account at Bank of America in Tampa.
 However, the Debtor failed to identify her checking account at the Putt Putt branch of Bank of America in Charlottesville, which she closed just three months before she filed bankruptcy.
 It is difficult to believe that the debtor forgot the Charlottesville account, as more than $110,000 flowed through it from January 2005 to May 11, 2007."